crabba/service-workbench-new-workspace-guide/doc/workflow.rst

 Sync with Upstream, Push to GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Your local codebase contains your edits, and before deployment must be merged with any changes made in the main AWS code repository since your last sync or pull from that repo.
+This synchronization may occur either locally (before pushing to your GitHub repo), or on GitHub, after your edited code has been pushed to your repo.

 **Sync option 1: Sync locally**

 You may define the original (AWS) repo as a second remote repository (conventionally named ``upstream``), and sync it to your local repo after you have merged your edits to your ``mainline`` branch.
+This is performed before pushing the code to the GitHub repo.

 ``git remote add upstream https://github.com/awslabs/amazon-service-workbench-on-aws.git``

 ``git pull upstream mainline``

 **Push to GitHub**

-For either sync option, push your local repo to your GitHub repo
+For either sync option, push your local repo to your GitHub repo.

 ``git push origin mainline``

 **Sync Option 2: Sync on GitHub**

-With your code pushed to your repo in GitHub, sync the AWS code into your code by clicking **Fetch upstream** -> **Fetch and merge**
+With your code pushed to your repo in GitHub, sync the AWS code into your code by clicking **Fetch upstream** -> **Fetch and merge**.
 Your GitHub repo now holds the Service Workbench source code, including your edits, and up to date with the upstream repo.

 --------------
 CI-CD Pipeline